 In the mid-2010s, the filling station was purchased by Euro Garages and in late 2015, an extension was built on the left side of the shop to introduce a Greggs store to the site.

 Euro Garages' rights to the Little Chef name expired in January 2018.
 It had been hoped that the restaurant would have been converted to something else before then, but having acquired such a large and busy site, they weren't sure what to do with it.
 The restaurant lived on under the holding name EG Diner until summer 2018 when it finally closed.

-As they now owned both the forecourt and the restaurant, in February 2018 Euro Garages proposed re-building the whole site, and suggested brands such as Burger King, Starbucks and Leon could be introduced alongside two drive thru restaurants and a drive thru coffee shop.
+As they now owned both the forecourt and the restaurant, Euro Garages proposed re-building the whole site in February 2018.
+They suggested brands such as Burger King, Starbucks and Leon could be introduced alongside two drive thru restaurants and a drive thru coffee shop.
 This plan was initially rejected by Oxfordshire County Council, who suggested that it would be "cramped", "poor quality", as well as criticising the appearance of the buildings and the consequences for road safety.

 |Family Farm (A34, 4 miles)

 |Services on the A41